CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 [Clontech SMART-Seq v4 Ultra Low Input RNA Kit](http://www.clontech.com/US/Products/cDNA_Synthesis_and_Library_Construction/Next_Gen_Sequencing_Kits/Single_cell_RNA_Seq_Kits_for_mRNA_seq/ibcGetAttachment.jsp?cItemId=104008&fileId=7349924&sitex=10020:22372:US).
 This is an excellent kit for preparing cDNA very low amounts of RNA.
 We have used this kit to prepare cDNA from < 100 cells.

-{% include important.html content="the success of this kit is dependent on the ability of Illumina's rRNA depletion beads to bind rRNAs in your target species.
-Check [this list](https://www.illumina.com/products/selection-tools/ribo-zero-kit-species-compatibility.html#hmr) for compatability of the mouse/rat/human rRNA 'riboGold' depletion reagent with other species." %}

 ## What you'll need